-LiteracyGreenacres 4th grade uses the Teacher's College Reading and Writing Project.In writing the units include Narrative, Literary Essay, Persuasive Essay, and Informational Writing.
+LiteracyGreenacres 4th GradeIn the fourth grade writing curriculum, the units include narrative writing, literary essay, persuasive essay, historical fiction journaling, and informational writing.
 The goal of our writing program is to lift the level of students' writing.
-Lessons are taught using the Workshop Model.
+Lessons are taught using the workshop model.
 Mini-lessons are centered around the teaching of a specific skill or strategy.
 These are introduced with explicit teaching, mentor texts, modeling, and the active engagement of the students.
 Progress is assessed frequently during conferences, and goal-setting is an important part of the students' growth.In reading, the units include Character/Heart of the Story, Reading the Weather, Reading the World, Interpretation Book Clubs, Poetry, and Reading History.
 The focus of our reading program is reading with deep engagement & comprehension.

 Grammar mini-lessons are taught daily.
 Daily Fundamentals practice helps students improve their editing skills.